kiroboio/ki-safe-transfer-lib/docs/examples/examples.md

 ### Connect/disconnect

-_connect()_/_disconnect()_ methods are provided for additional flexibility in wokring with library.
+_connect()_/_disconnect()_ methods are provided for additional flexibility in working with library.
 It works in auto-mode, but in case you want to perform manual connection operations you can easily do it:

 ```TypeScript
 // library to load environment variables from .env file